CoastCast

 01

-Challenge: Each beach needs weather conditions, buoy readings, and active alerts, all pulled from different federal sources with different formats and reliability.
-Fetching them one at a time would make every request slow, and if one source went down it would block everything else.
+Challenge: Each beach needs weather, buoy readings, and alerts, and they all come from different government sources.
+If I fetched them one at a time, the page would be slow, and if one source was down it would hold up everything else.

-Solution: Designed the backend to request all three sources at the same time rather than waiting for each one to finish before starting the next.
-Each result is handled independently, so if one source is unavailable, the others still come through.
+Solution: Made the backend kick off all three requests at the same time instead of waiting for each one to finish.
+Each result is handled on its own, so if one source fails the others still come back fine.

 02

-Challenge: The app needed to show a full beach detail screen metadata, live weather, buoy conditions, and active alerts, all at once.
-That information lives in different places, and any piece of it could be missing at any given moment.
+Challenge: The detail screen needed to show the beach info, live weather, buoy conditions, and any alerts all at the same time.
+That data lives in different places and any of it could be missing.

-Result: The app makes one request and gets everything it needs to display the full detail screen.
-No extra calls, no assembly required on the client side.
+Result: The app only makes one request to load the full detail screen.
+No extra calls needed.

 03

-Solution: Built the app to store the original values and convert each measurement into the right unit for display.
-Users get imperial units by default, with a single tap to switch to Celsius.
-Any measurement that comes back missing shows a clean dash instead of an error.
+Solution: The app stores the original values and converts each one before showing it.
+You get imperial by default with one tap to switch to Celsius.
+If a reading is missing it just shows a dash instead of an error.

-Result: Users see familiar, readable conditions at a glance.
-The unit toggle works across every measurement, and missing data never breaks the screen.
+Result: Everything looks normal at a glance.
+The unit toggle works on every measurement and missing data never breaks the screen.

 Screenshots